Maree Clarke

 Quiet Space Available

-As part of our 40th anniversary program, Linden New Art will present a significant new commission by leading Yorta Yorta/Wamba Wamba/Mutti Mutti/Boonwurrung artist Maree Clarke, on the building’s façade.
+As part of its 40th anniversary program, Linden New Art presents a significant new commission by leading Yorta Yorta/Wamba Wamba/Mutti Mutti/Boonwurrung artist Maree Clarke, on the building’s façade.

-The image will be visible to gallery visitors and passersby alike, day and night, a clear statement of the ongoing strength of First Nations culture, both locally and globally.
+Installed in front of Linden’s heritage façade, Clarke’s artwork renders the building’s colonial history as a ghostly presence.
+Importantly, the image is visible to gallery visitors and passersby alike, day and night, a clear statement of the ongoing strength and resilience of First Nations people and culture.

 Maree Clarke is a pivotal figure in the reclamation and promotion of south-east Australian Aboriginal art practices.
 Her continuing desire to affirm and reconnect with her cultural heritage has seen her revivification of traditional possum skin cloaks and her contemporary necklace designs using river reeds, kangaroo teeth and echidna quills.
 Her multimedia installations including photography, sculpture and video further explore the customary ceremonies and rituals of her Ancestors.
-Clarke has exhibited widely both nationally and internationally, and in 2021 was the subject of a major survey exhibition, Maree Clarke – Ancestral Memories, at the National Gallery of Victoria.
+Clarke has exhibited widely both nationally and internationally, and in 2021 was the subject of a major survey exhibition Maree Clarke – Ancestral Memories at the National Gallery of Victoria.
+The artist also worked at Linden during the mid 1990s, where she established the City of Port Phillip’s Koorie Arts Unit.

 IMAGE > Maree Clarke, Long Journey Home: We Are Still Here, 2025, Digital print on mesh banner.
 Courtesy of the artist and Vivien Anderson Gallery, Melbourne.